A Simple Explanation of What it Means to be a “Christian”

 Grace Bible Church

 In order to become a Christian, one must first understand what a Christian is.
 There is a lot of confusion about the answer to that question due to the varied beliefs of those that claim to be Christians.
-However, the answer is not difficult if we will stick to what the Bible says about the issue, and ultimately, only what God says about the matter will count.
+However, the answer is not difficult if you will stick to what the Bible says about the issue, and ultimately, only what God says about the matter will count.

 Webster’s 9th New Collegiate Dictionary gives several definitions for a Christian.